SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-15-krugman-world-end.md

 However&hellip; fossil fuels accrue wealth to the incumbent corporations and the oligarchs who own them.
 They would _very_ much prefer to keep their high status, regardless of costs to the public.
-And in our wounded political system, they can just buy a government of Republicans who will do just that: support existing private wealth concentrations over public wealth.
+And in our wounded political system, they can just buy a government of Republicans who will do exactly that: support existing private wealth concentrations over public wealth.

 There are no subsidies needed for green energy any more, just get out of the way and